proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 - Quite stable so far.

 - Possible to ship native apps using [Tauri](https://tauri.app).
-So it is kink of cross-platform.
+So it is kind of cross-platform.

-- Future prove: Sure, I'm no psychic, but I'm pretty confident that this technology will last for the next 30 years.
+- Future prove: Sure, I'm no clairvoyant, but I'm pretty confident that this technology will last for the next 30 years.

 - Great debug environment (browser).